 So how did I learn not to have the markers taken away from me and what can you draw from my experience?
 The takeaway is that I didn’t become a true scribe until I honed my listening skills so that they matched my graphic skills.
 Working with teams of hugely talented colleagues and mentors (and lifelong friends) in support of all types of groups and organizations who were working together to achieve shared goals I learned to become a better listener.
 A listener that orients his or her mindset to one of openness, creative exploration, and service.

 My scribing mantra

 To get to that level of listening keenly so that I elevate my scribing to beyond being just a pretty picture, but something meaningful to the groups I work with I have developed this mantra, which I talked about at the first “Happening” event (an MG Taylor reunion of sorts):

 I am not separate from the group.
 I am a member of the group.
 A member who just so happens to have learned a special skill that is useful to the other members of the group.
 I will share my skill with them.

 The 4 main responsibilities of a graphic recorder (according to me)

-It’s simple but it really does help me to focus on listening so that I can truly understand better what I am hearing.
-And when I can truly understand what it is I am hearing then I can concentrate on what I consider are the four main responsibilities of a scribe: 1) reporter 2) co-educator 3) visual modeler and 4) inspirer.
+It’s simple, but it really does help me to focus on listening so that I can truly understand better what I am hearing.
+And when I can truly understand what it is I am hearing, then I can concentrate on what I consider are the four main responsibilities of a scribe: 1) reporter 2) mutual/co-educator 3) visual modeler and 4) inspirer.